WHAT IS MASTERS IN MANAGEMENT?

 The exchanges offered by top MiM programs are very rich and enable the student to expand their horizon to more social & work cultures.
 Personal development thus results as one goes by this degree.
 London Business School (LBS) has 34 exchange partners.

 CEMS MiM is a highly renowned joint degree by 29 esteemed colleges throughout the world.
 The 29 colleges award a degree which is identified with each and every one of them.
 This makes CEMS MiM have a very broad outreach.
-HEC has a total of 114 partnerships as exchange, dual degrees, and CEMS joint degree.
+HEC has a total of 114 partnerships as the exchange, dual degrees, and CEMS joint degree.

 The MiM program is theoretical as compared to its counterpart MBA.
 Therefore, internships, apprenticeships are an innate part of MiM degrees, just like exchange and dual degree programs.
 They provide the required exposure to students professionally and socially.